 Not for anything.

-I guess that's life, and it probably needed to happen to give me the right tools and perspective I needed to help others on a bigger scale the way I wanted to.
+I guess that's life, and it probably needed to happen to give me the right tools and perspective I need to help others on a bigger scale the way I want to.

 Because I'm constantly thinking about where we came from and how our ancestors lived, I've been able to subconsciously come to the realization that inspired me to write this guide.

 I often tell people that evolutionary biology is one of those things that just clicked in my head more than anything I’ve ever learned in life.

 Perhaps I would have been a Paleontologist in another life.
 Some people get math, some get history, I get evolutionary biology.

 The Story Our Ancestors Left Behind